oldtimerza/heycar-challenge/README.md

 # heycar-challenge
 My application for the hey car interview challenge.

+Useful commands:

+    - mvnw clean install, this will build the project, run the tests and create a docker image.

 Notes along the way:

     - Relational DB is a better fit over a document based DB.
 This is because of the need to search on Listings independently of Dealers.